 Data and methodology

 Our study contributes to scholarship through testing the three hypotheses by use of a robust methodology.
-Our study incorporates evidence from a huge range of states, for example 134 countries were incorporated within the panel data analysis.
-This study thus supplements the economic and territorial basis of existing scholarship with a study of genuine global reach.
-In subsequently splitting those countries into two income-derived cohorts and testing separately for innovation effects on emissions, we also augment the small literature making connections between the Environmental Kuznets Curve (EKC) and innovation effects on carbon emissions (Cheng et al., 2019; Erdogan et al., 2020), with analysis derived from a substantive global database.
+Our study incorporates evidence from a huge range of states, and thus supplements the economic and territorial basis of existing scholarship with a study of genuine global reach.
+In subsequently splitting those countries into two income-derived cohorts, and testing separately for innovation effects on emissions, we also augment the small literature making connections between the Environmental Kuznets Curve (EKC) and innovation effects on carbon emissions (Cheng et al., 2019; Erdogan et al., 2020), with analysis derived from a substantive global database.
 Furthermore, deployment of an extensive global dataset and splitting the sample between high-income and other states, means that our methodology allows us to make a substantive contribution to scholarship about relations between innovation and emissions outside the developed world, thus addressing an obvious scholarship gap (see above).

-Research and development (R & D) expenditure was selected as our innovation proxy, reflecting practice in some previous studies (see, for example, Garrone and Grilli, 2010; Lee and Min, 2015; Zhang et al., 2017; Shahbaz et al., 2018l; Churchill et al., 2019; Ganda, 2019), but in contrast to practice in many of the relevant empirical studies.
+Research and development (R & D) expenditure was selected as our innovation proxy, reflecting practice in some previous studies (see, for example, Churchill et al., 2019; Ganda, 2019; Garrone and Grilli, 2010; Lee and Min, 2015; Shahbaz et al., 2019; Zhang et al., 2017), but in contrast to practice in many of the relevant empirical studies.
 This decision reflects insufficient justifications for deployment of patents, the other common innovation proxy.
-Often studies using patents supplied no justification for using patents as their proxy (see, for example, Ali et al., 2016; Mensah et al., 2018; Cheng et al., 2019: Zhang et al., 2017; and Erdogan et al. 2020).
+Often studies using patents supplied no justification for using patents as their proxy (see, for example, Ali et al., 2016; Cheng et al., 2019; Erdogan et al., 2020; Mensah et al., 2018; Zhang et al., 2017).
 Elsewhere, justifications were insubstantial, for instance scholars such as Wang et al. (2012) and Hashmi, and Alam (2019) selected patents on basis of previous common practice, while Ganda (2019, 470)) supported use of patents and other innovation proxies through ‘OECD criteria and the intrinsic features of the variables’.

-A substantive methodological discussion of the use of patents as an innovation proxy was supplied by Albina et al. (2014), who conceded significant problems such as the fact that some innovations aren’t patentable, non-implementation of some patents and variations in the rate at which innovations are patented across different sectors Their use of patents as the innovation proxy rested on the presence of a global dataset and their capacity to identity economic-relevant innovations.
+A substantive methodological discussion of the use of patents as an innovation proxy was supplied by Albina et al. (2014), who conceded significant problems such as the fact that some innovations aren’t patentable, non-implementation of some patents and variations in the rate at which innovations are patented across different sectors.
+Their use of patents as an innovation proxy rested on the presence of a publicly available global dataset and their capacity to identity economic-relevant innovations.
 Alternatively, use of a Research and Development proxy was often accompanied with a robust justification, for example Garrone and Grilli (2010, 5602) outlined a substantive case for deploying this measure, specifically observing the capacity of public R&D expenditure ‘to address private sector under-investment in R&D activities’, while Lee and Min (2015) noted a clear connection between eco-innovation and R&D investment.

 Our skepticism about the appropriateness of patents as an innovation proxy was re-enforced through quantitative analysis of applications.
 For instance, World Bank data revealed that in 2017 there were 1,245,709 patent applications from China and 293,904 from the USA, while 73 countries had fewer than 1,000 patent applications and 39 countries had fewer than 100 applications.
 Clearly, it does not seem sensible to conclude that innovation in the USA was approximately a quarter of that in China or that 39 countries experienced derisory innovative levels.
 Quantification undermined our faith in this measure.
-The innovation proxy deployed in our study thus strengthened the potential contribution of this study in terms of being a more appropriateness measure for innovation than used in many other relevant empirical studies.
+The innovation proxy deployed in our study thus strengthened the potential contribution of this analysis in terms of being a more appropriate measure for innovation than used in many other relevant empirical studies.